OctopusDeploy/docs/docs/administration/authentication/authentication-providers/googleapps-authentication.md

 ---

 :::hint
-GoogleApps authentication is available in Octopus Deploy 3.5 and later
+GoogleApps authentication is available in **Octopus 3.5** and later
 :::

 To use GoogleApps authentication with Octopus, GoogleApps must be configured to trust Octopus (by setting it up as an App).
 Below are the details for how to configure the App.